INFORMATION AT YOUR FINGERTIPS

 Stay Updated on Best Industry Practices and Latest News

 The EEOC dictates that employers should ensure that “prompt, thorough, and impartial” investigations are conducted when complaints are made.
 Impartial investigations are more readily attained by independent consultants who do not have personal or professional relationships with the complainants, witnesses, and the accused.
 Further, an independent consultant does not have an interest in a favorable outcome and is often perceived as detached and neutral by the employees and the EEOC.
-Internal personnel typically have many other duties that are extraneous to the exhaustive discrimination complaint process, and they simply need a third -party consultant to conduct investigations.
-Many companies do not have qualified internal human resources or legal personnel to investigate alleged civil rights violations, and those that do are typically inundated with complaints.
+Internal personnel typically have many other duties that are extraneous to the exhaustive discrimination complaint process, and they simply need a third-party consultant to conduct investigations.
+Many companies do not have qualified internal human resources or legal person to investigate alleged civil rights violations, and those that do are typically inundated with complaints.
 Outsourcing to competent consultants solves both problems.

 According to the EEOC guidelines, “The employer should ensure that the individual who conducts the investigation will objectively gather and consider the relevant facts.”
 Objectivity is imperative to discrimination investigations, especially in harassment cases where witnesses must be asked proper questions and credibility must be weighed.
 Many employers and employees are concerned that internal personnel is too familiar with the employees and the complaint circumstances to be truly objective.
 This potential objectivity dilemma, whether actual or perceived by employees, the EEOC, or federal and state court judges, should never be applicable to independent consultants who report the facts.